Policies and Restrictions

 The Writing Center believes that a collaborative relationship between instructors, consultants, and writers is the most conducive to writing improvement.
 We do, however, respect the confidentiality of every consulting session.
 Should an instructor inquire about the content of a session, we will not provide this information unless the writer has given permission for us to share it.

-Plagiarism is a difficult issue for any writing center.
 Our consultants generally assume that the writing brought to them is the writer’s own.
-If there are concerns with how and when research is cited, consultants do point out these concerns and explain the necessity for correct and thorough citations.
+If there are concerns with how and when research is cited, consultants do point out these concerns and explain the need for correct and thorough citations.